-Based upon the oral value rubric in Table 2, the students averaged an overall response between Milestones 2 and 3.
-Nearly sixty-seven percent exhibited communication skills that fell between Milestones 2 and 3, seventeen percent exhibited oral skills that fell between Milestones 3 and 4, and sixteen percent exhibited Capstone skills, able to organize and verbalize their thoughts clearly with compelling language and delivery techniques using a variety of explanations and illustrations to create a compelling message.
+Based upon the oral value rubric in Table 2, the students surveyed in 2016-17 averaged an overall response at Milestone 3.
+Twenty-three percent exhibited communication skills consistent with Milestone 2, fifty-four percent exhibited oral skills that consistent with Milestones 3, and twenty-thre percent exhibited Capstone skills, able to organize and verbalize their thoughts clearly with compelling language and delivery techniques using a variety of explanations and illustrations to create a compelling message.
 See Figure 2.